 - Swiftcurrent Nature Trail – 2.7 miles of flat trails

-- Hidden Lake Overlook – 2.7 miles of very short elevation gain
+- Hidden Lake Overlook – 2.7 miles of short elevation gain

 - Trail of the Cedars – short 1.0 mile along a boardwalk

-Want a little more of challenge, but not a complete adventure?
+Want a little more of a challenge, but not a complete adventure?
 These hikes are for you.
 Moderate is defined as 3-9 miles and with elevation gain between 500-2000 feet.
-Again, there are many others from which to choose, but these are a few of the favorites.
+Again, there are many others from which to choose, but these are a few of my favorites.

 - Grinnell Glacier – 7 miles roundtrip with an elevation gain of 1,600 feet.
 You can extend this hike to 12 miles by skipping the Many Glacier boat ride.